 Joshua was 13 when he lost his home and all his belongings in a fire.
-Action for Children helped Joshua and his siblings overcome the trauma and have safe and happy childhoods again.
+Action for Children helped Joshua overcome the trauma and have a safe and happy childhood

 [Action for Children] made us feel that even though we had lost everything, we still had so much.Joshua, then 13

 On Sunday 18 September 2018, Joshua woke up with a bad cold.

 He was too unwell to go to school, so he was allowed to stay home and play on his Xbox while his family went to church.

 It was the first time Joshua had been home alone.
 When his family went out, they had no idea what was about to happen or that this would be the last time they would be able to go into their house.